-The following example sets alarm thresholds for the transceiver temperature at port 25.
+The following example sets alarm thresholds for the transceiver temperature at port 1.

 '''

-Console(config)interface ethernet 1/25
+Console(config)interface ethernet 1/1

 Console(config-if) #transceiver-threshold temperature low-alarm 97

 Console(config-if) #transceiver-threshold temperature high-alarm -83

 Console#

 '''

 transceiver-threshold This command sets thresholds for the transceiver power level of the transmitted tx-power signal which can be used to trigger an alarm or warning message.
+Use the no form to restore the default settings.